CyberHD1811/FuelRats-Paperwork/README.md

 ---

 Every explanation are ONLY recommendations based on my experience with this structure.
-If i can't fill out something, i usually use a / as placeholder, but you can ofc leave it empty
+If i can't fill out something, i usually use a / as placeholder, but you can ofc leave it empty.